openAgile/CommitStream.Web/doc/install.md

 ## Installation process
 * Install Git for Windows if you don't already have it from https://git-scm.com/download/win
 * You need [Chocolatey](http://chocolatey.org/) installed to run our installation scripts.
-* Install Node.js 10.x version if don't already have it from https://nodejs.org/download/release/v10.18.0/
+* Install Node.js 10.x version if don't already have it from https://nodejs.org/download/release/v10.24.1/. http://volta.sh is great for managing multiple node versions.
   * **NOTE: Update this if tested fine with a later version of Node.js**
 * Open Git Bash and create a directory with: `mkdir /c/projects` then `cd /c/projects`
 * Now, use Git to clone this repo: https://github.com/openAgile/CommitStream.Web -- `git clone https://github.com/openAgile/CommitStream.Web.git`